Hawaii is known as the Rainbow State and anyone who has spent time here knows exactly why.

 - There needs to be the right amount of water droplets in the sky.

 Where To See Rainbows In Hawaii

 The great thing about the Hawaiian Islands is that no matter where you go, you are bound to have your breath stolen as Hawaii has the best climate and landscape for rainbows.
-The great thing about Hawaii and her surrounding Islands, is that even if you don’t find the best place to see a natural rainfall rainbow, there are rainbows everywhere.
+The great thing about Hawaii and its surrounding Islands is that even if you don’t find the best place to see a natural rainfall rainbow, there are rainbows everywhere.

 Hana is famous for her rainbow eucalyptus trees while the Wailuku River State Park is well visited for the Rainbow Falls waterfall.
 As said before, there is much debate surrounding which Island displays the best of Aneune’s work, but one thing is agreed upon among every critic; go high up.
 Whether you are on the East side in the morning or the West in the evening, a high vantage point is invaluable in rainbow viewing.

 Oahu has had a lot of local Hawaiians and tourists praising her rainbows with many citing events such as lunar rainbows, rainbows during the nighttime with moonlight instead of sunlight splitting the light, and multiple rainbows being cast at one time.